Monster Hunter World Tempered Monster Investigations Guide

 The gist of this is to initiate a tempered monster investigation, and then to follow the target monster around to gather its tracks.
 This allows you to gather far more than you would be able to otherwise, so you can farm tempered monsters without the normal runaround.

 That's about it for tempered monsters and their investigations.
-There's not much to say about the monsters themselves, but anyone getting seriously into Monster Hunter World needs to know about the tempered monster system and how to take them on.
+There's not much to say about the monsters themselves, but anyone getting seriously into MHW needs to know about the tempered monster system and how to take them on.

 If this guide tickled your fancy, check out our other player-made Monster Hunter World guides.
 Happy hunting!